26thDecCake/fs-ai-gen-vid-share/README.md

-# AI Generated Video Sharing Mobile App
+# Video Sharing Mobile App

-This is a video conference web application[^1] built using React Native with Expo and NativeWind.
+This is a video conference web application built using React Native with Expo and NativeWind.

 ## Features